Guide To Visiting The North Rim of the Grand Canyon

 North Rim Scenic Drive Overlook

-View of the Grand Canyon
+View of the North Rim.

-Why we love the North Rim: We personally love visiting because it has fewer crowds, cooler temperatures, and more options nearby for dispersed camping.
-We also like all of the options for shorter day hikes.
-Plus, we can take our dog on two of the trails.
+Why we love the North Rim: We love visiting because it has fewer crowds, cooler temperatures, and more options nearby for dispersed camping.

-Did you know the North Rim of the Grand Canyon is closed during the winter?
-The North Rim is only open seasonally from May 15 through October 15.
+It is only open seasonally from May 15 through October 15.

-The weather is typically cooler than the South Rim because it is located at a higher elevation.
-When planning your trip to the North Rim, plan like you’re going on a trip to the mountains.
+Because it is located at a higher elevation, the weather is typically cooler than the South Rim and West Rim.
+When planning your trip, prepare like you’re going to the mountains.

 Ashlee & Pablo

-Get More Southwest Travel Guides:
+More Southwest Travel Guides

 Follow The Happiness Function on Twitter, Instagram, Facebook, TikTok and YouTube.